alexschimpf/flagship/docs/admin-api.md

 ## Installation

-You can use the following image from Dockerhub:
+You can use the following Docker image from Dockerhub:

 ```
 alexschimpf/flagship-admin:latest
 ```

-You can read more about configuring this server in <a href="/configuration">Configuration</a>.
+You can read more about configuring this server in <a href="/installation">Installation</a>.